vickmuir/Backup/configure-bmr-backup-windows.md

 # Configuring BMR backup job on Windows

 You need to purchase the BMR plug-in to create a BMR backup.
 BMR is available only for Windows Bare Metal Servers.
 No BMR option is available for VSI.
+For more information, see [Installing the Bare Metal Restore plug-in](bmr-plugin.html)
 {:important}

 ## Starting {{site.data.keyword.backup_notm}} portal